Until recently, dealing with money always carried an aura of gravity and the expectation of uncompromised rationality.

 One more mental bias that impacts making and managing money is our strong human desire to avoid being wrong, different or excluded.

-Neuroscience shows that our brains react to threats to our social status – such as being wrong and losing face – as it would to actual pain.
+Neuroscience research on pain that our brains react to threats to our social status – such as being wrong and losing face – as it would to actual pain.

 When others disagree with our opinions or decisions, it activates our emotions because we experience what feels like real pain.